stijnsanders/tools/README.md

 ## Allsorts

-A Windows shell extension that can copy the full path and filename of selected file(s) (and directories), sounds simple, but a task I was peacing together before with the location bar and the properties dialog.
+A Windows shell extension that can copy the full path and filename of selected file(s) (and directories), sounds simple, but a task I was piecing together before with the location bar and the properties dialog.
 Use it to paste the full path in a file dialog when you had the folder view open on beforehand.

 ## DirDiff

 Screen real-estate, I like the term, and don't want it wasted, so why show something twice?
-I wanted a diff that shows what's equal between the two exactly once.
+I wanted a diff that shows what's equal between the two, exactly once.
 Also those that say you can't diff XML's are wrong.
 Yes you can _create_ XML that's like hell to diff, but in most day-to-day cases a diff based on some or all values does just fine.

 ## DirFind